What Is APR and How Does It Work?

 Many credit cards will offer introductory rates of 0% which can help you avoid paying interest while you pay down debt.
 However, be wary that your rate will increase once the introductory period ends.

-Thank you so much for reading!
-We hope that you’ve found this article valuable in understanding what an APR is.
-With this information, you’ll be well-equipped to secure an attractive rate on your next credit card, personal loan, or mortgage.
+Now that you have a better understanding of what APR is and how it works beyond just as your interest rate, you'll be well-equipped to secure an attractive rate on your next credit card, personal loan or mortgage.

 FAQs